 Do You Need a Structural Engineer?
 A Homeowner's Guide

-LOAD PATH NATIONAL · WORKING WITH PROS Before You Remove That Wall When a $3K–$5K engineer prevents a $50K problem — and when you can skip one entirely DESIGN AND BIZ
+LOAD PATH NATIONAL · WORKING WITH PROS Before You Remove That Wall When a structural engineer is required, when the prescriptive code is enough, and what it costs DESIGN AND BIZ

 Load-bearing wall removal or modification

 Any time you’re taking out or altering a load-bearing wall, an engineer needs to size the replacement beam or header, specify the bearing, and seal the drawings.
-Contractors are not permitted to engineer structural members outside prescriptive code tables.
+Header and girder spans built from dimension lumber are governed by Tables R602.7(1)–(3) of the IRC.
+If your span and loading fall outside those tables—which is common in older homes with longer kitchen and living-room walls—a registered design professional has to engineer the member.
+Contractors are not licensed to engineer structural members outside the prescriptive tables.

 Second-story additions and basement underpinning